Who is My Advisor?

 Prepare for your meeting with an advisor.

 - Review the requirements for your academic program and develop a list of questions.
 Academic program curriculum requirements can be found online or in the Reynolds college catalog.
+You can also access and print your academic (requirements) advising report, which is found in your electronic student center by way of "My Reynolds".

 - Write down or memorize your student identification number (EMPL ID).